 As an Army veteran, I believe we have no higher commitment than to take care of our active duty military, their families, and our veterans.
 As Chairman of the House Committee on Veterans’ Affairs, you have my word that we will never allow our soldiers to return home to anything less than a hero’s welcome.

 As a veteran and a physician, I am excited to get to work on reforming the Department of Veterans Affairs (VA).
-As Chairman, my top priority is putting veterans back in charge of how they receive healthcare from the VA.
+My top priority is putting veterans back in charge of how they receive healthcare from the VA.
 I am working to improve the quality and timeliness of care that veterans receive both in and out of VA health care facilities, as well as to ensure the benefits earned by our veterans are never delayed, dismantled or reneged upon.